 Both TalkingParents and OurFamilyWizard excel here with features like "Accountable Payments" and detailed expense logs.
 You can upload the orthodontist's invoice, send a formal request for payment, and track its status from start to finish.
 These systems are built for accountability and are often the preferred choice in court-mandated situations.

 AppClose lets you scan and submit reimbursement requests, but the process feels much less formal.
-It works perfectly well for amicable co-parents who trust each other to pay on time, but it doesn't have the enforcement muscle or detailed reporting of its paid competitors.
+It works for amicable co-parents who trust each other to pay on time, but it doesn't have the enforcement muscle or detailed reporting that other paid platforms offer.

 Kidtime approaches this differently by focusing on clarity and forward-planning.